google-research/pyreach/pyreach/gyms/docs/gym_api.md

     `numpy.ndarray`shape is same as the depth camera shape (i.e. (dx, dy, 3).)
     The pixel values are `numpy.uint8`.

+*   `color_frame_rate`: (Optional: default = -1.0) If positive, the frame rate
+    (measured in Hz) for color frames is set.
+If negative, the default frame rate of 10Hz is used.
+If the actually depth camera does not support different frame rates for the color/depth images, the maximum of `color_frame_rate` and `depth_frame_rate` is used.

+*   `depth_frame_rate`: (Optional: default = -1.0) If positive, the frame rate
+    (measured in Hz) for color frames is set.
+If negative, the default frame rate of 10Hz is used.
+If the actually depth camera does not support different frame rates for the color/depth images, the maximum of `color_frame_rate` and `depth_frame_rate` is used.

 *   `force_fit`: (Optional, default = `False`) If `True`, any misconfigured cameras are simply cropped to specified `shape`.
 If `False`, a `PyReachError`is raised for an image shape mismatch detected.